How Deutsche Bank Will Avoid Default

 Know thyself.

-The Monte dei Paschi rehearsal.
+The Monte dei Paschi rehearsal

-Monte dei Paschi, the globe's oldest - and therefore worst managed, weakest - bank, is answering a question I first asked myself almost ten months ago.
+Monte dei Paschi (OTCPK:BMDPY) (OTCPK:BMDPD), the globe's oldest - and therefore worst managed, weakest - bank, is answering a question I first asked myself almost ten months ago.
 How will Deutsche Bank (NYSE:DB) escape default on its contingent collateral (COCO) bonds?
 In this earlier article, I argued that DB credit default swaps were too expensive, overstating the risk of default, since Germany would not permit an event of default at DB.
 But without Germany's implied backing, DB would have been history long ago.

 The short answer to "How will DB escape default?" is the obvious one - with an implied government bailout.
 As we are learning in Italy, an actual bailout is both unattractive and unnecessary.